Welcome to today's edition of the Rush 24-7 podcast.

 This is the essence of caring.

-For over 65 years, Leukemia Lymphoma Society's been helping to lead the way to a world without blood cancer.
+For over 65 years, Leukemia Lymphoma Society has been helping to lead the way to a world without blood cancer.

-In 2014, last year, they surpassed a momentous milestone of investing more than one billion dollars in research to further the mission to find cures and to achieve a world without blood cancers.
+In 2014, last year, they surpassed a momentous milestone of investing more than $1 billion in research to further the mission to find cures and to achieve a world without blood cancers.

 So the work is ongoing and there is all kinds of progress being made.